HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/dx-update-webshpere-for-oidc-transient-users.md

 - [Building Custom JAAS Login Module for your Identity Provider (IdP)](./transient-users-building-jaas-modules): This document outlines how you can build a custom JAAS Login Module.

-    This document outlines how you can build a custom JAAS Login Module.

 - [Configuring Rule-based user groups adapter for Transient Users](./transient-users-softgroups-configuration.md): This is an optional configuration, to strengthen your transient user integration with additional features such as user role/group mapping from an IdP to DX.

-    This is an optional configuration, to further strengthen your transient user integration with addtional features such as user role/group mapping from an IdP to DX.